sathish-t/nanopore-mod-course/computer-setup.md

 ## Descriptions of software packages and links to their documentation and installation instructions

 We list the software packages we use with a brief description and useful links below.
+Please install the versions we have listed [above](#if-you-are-a-self-study-student).

 ## Dorado